 In fact, there’s evidence that businesses lose more than $75 billion a year due to poor customer service.
 The State of Global Customer Service report from Microsoft supports this by revealing that customers across the world say that customer service is “very important in their choice of or loyalty to a brand.”

-Fortunately, managing customer experience is something that can be automated.
-Since there is a range of channels that customers use to communicate with brands, it makes perfect sense to use software to collect data for analytics, make sure that all requests are responded to, and, therefore, cover all bases.
+Because there is a range of channels that customers use to communicate with brands, it makes perfect sense to use software to collect data for analytics and make sure that all requests are responded to.

-In recent years, we’ve seen the rise of such advanced applications as chatbots in customer support.
-They are often powered by artificial intelligence and perform some of the functions that human operators did before, which is perfect for cutting customer support costs while collecting valuable information.
+In recent years, we’ve seen the rise of advanced applications such as the chatbot.
+Chatbots are just one example of customer service software.These software are often powered by artificial intelligence and perform functions that were previously done manually by agents.
+Customer service software are perfect for cutting customer service costs and collecting valuable information.
+And that's why their use is on the rise.

-In fact, there are more than 300,000 chatbots on Facebook Messenger right now.
-While not all of them were created for customer service, this was one of the main reasons why a huge part of them are here.
-The increase in chatbots clearly suggests that more and more companies are becoming serious about their customer service effort automation.
+Currently, there are more than 300,000 chatbots on Facebook Messenger.
+The increase of chatbot use clearly suggests that more and more companies are becoming serious about their customer service automation efforts.

-However, chatbots are just one simple example of customer service software.
-There are different applications in this category, so let’s take a closer look at what is considered “customer service software.”
+However, chatbots are just one example of customer service software.
+There are many different applications in this category, so let’s take a closer look at what's considered a “customer service software.”

 Here’s the definition of the term, as given by Jach Jeffery, a customer service leader from Assignment Helper: